lbnl-cybersecurity/tee-hpc/docker-files/README.md

 docker build -f Dockerfile-lgbm . -t lgbm-scone
 ```

-lightgbm/LightGBM/CMakeLists.txt
-OPTION(USE_OPENMP "Enable OpenMP" ON) is set
-and lgbm.conf in lightgbm/lgbm.conf has num_thread set to desired number.

 ## Mobiliti

 [Mobiliti](https://crd.lbl.gov/departments/computer-science/cag/research/mobiliti/) is not open-source, so we are not providing instructions on how to build or run the benchmark.